SimpleDataLabsInc/prophecy-docs/docs/SQL/fabrics/snowflake.md

   - fabric
 ---

 Snowflake has become a leading SQL Warehouse provider on the cloud.
 Follow the steps below to [Create a Fabric](./snowflake.md#create-a-fabric) in Prophecy so that you can execute data transformations on your Snowflake Warehouse.
 Power up Production models with [scheduled Jobs](./snowflake.md#schedule-jobs) on your Snowflake Warehouse using Airflow.
-Prophecy supports low-code development at every step.
+Prophecy's easy-to-use environment supports development at every step.

 ## Create a Fabric